 Where does the tutoring happen?

-At the Bucks County Correctional Facility (1730 S. Easton Road, Doylestown) and the Men’s and Women’s Community Correctional Centers (1270 Almshouse Road, Doylestown).
+At the Bucks County Correctional Facility (1730 S. Easton Road, Doylestown) and the Men’s Community Corrections Center (1270 Almshouse Road, Doylestown).

 When does tutoring take place?